 3. Keep a Journal to Help You Process the Decision

 Donating your eggs can be tremendously rewarding, knowing that your gift is helping others start a family.
-Yes, you may be generously compensated, but if that is your main motivator, the entire experience may be more difficult than you realize.
+Yes, you will be generously compensated, but if that is your main motivator, the entire experience may be more difficult than you realize.

 Write down all your thoughts in your journal as you consider this decision.
 It’s important that you recognize that the pros of becoming an egg donor must outweigh the cons before you agree to the procedure.
 If they do and you decide to move forward, these reasons will help you throughout the process.